Esturine Crocodiles and the smaller, freshwater Johnstons crocodile are both native to Australia and found in large areas of northern Australia.

 Normally they will eat fish, turtles, snakes, birds, sharks and anything on or near the waters edge.
 Large males can easily take pigs or cattle from the river banks

-The message should be clear - be carefull near any water in tropical Australia.
+The message should be clear - be careful near any water in tropical Australia.

 Salties are quite happy living in brackish or fresh water anywhere near the coast and will move quite long distances, so you never know where they will turn up.